Yield Monitor Performance in Hilly Terrain

 Of course the proof is in the doing, so after learning about how FarmTRX works differently, Johnson agreed to a field trial.
 Johnson’s client, farmer Clint Zenner, installed a FarmTRX Yield Monitor on his John Deere 9870 STS combine which was already equipped with the factory yield monitor.

 Harvest was already underway when the field trial was proposed, but a rainy-day delay was enough time to install the system.
-With patent-pending QuickConnect technology for the optical sensors, installation can be completed on any combine with a clean grain elevator in under three hours, no matter the make, age or model.
+With FarmTRX QuickConnect optical sensors installation can be completed on any combine with a clean grain elevator in 2-4 hours, completed by the farmer.

 Why FarmTRX?

 Many factory yield monitors use a mass deflector plate system of measurement.
-Installed at the top of the grain elevator, a mass deflector plate measures yield mass based upon the impact force of the grain hitting it as it exits the elevator and falls into the hopper.
+Installed at the top of the grain elevator, a mass deflector plate measures yield mass based on the impact force of grain hitting it as it exits the elevator and falls into the hopper.

 But, when harvesting uphill, gravity reduces the impact force.
 Conversely, when harvesting downhill, the impact is increased by gravity.
 If a farmer decides to harvest a slope at an angle, then some grain misses the plate altogether.